Graph-based Multivariate Conditional Autoregressive Models: Graph-based Multivariate Conditional Autoregressive Models

-Consider the adjacency structure of the undirected graph for $\bfU$.
-In the univariate situation, the adjacency structure is naturally determined by the spatial map.
+Consider the adjacency structure of the undirected graph for the lattice of $\bfU$.
+In the univariate situation, the adjacency structure is determined by those geographical locations.
 Two areal units are connected by an edge if they are neighbors geographically.
-However, it is not quite obvious that which elements should be neighbors in $\bfU$, which makes the topic somewhat subjective.
-Consider a situation in which there is an undirected graph for the $J$ responses.
-Let $\bfC^{(s)}$ be the adjacency matrix for all areal units and $\bfC^{(r)}$ be the adjacency matrix for all responses.
-Both spatial graph and response graph are then uniquely determined by $\bfC^{(s)}$ and $\bfC^{(r)}$, respectively.
-Let $\bfC$ be the joint adjacency matrix for the lattice system $\bfU$.
+However, it is not obvious which elements should be neighbors in $\bfU$.
+Consider that the $J$ responses can be connected through an undirected graph.
+Let $\bfC^{(s)}$ be the adjacency matrix for all $I$ areal units and $\bfC^{(r)}$ be the adjacency matrix for all $J$ responses.
+Both the spatial graph and the response graph are then uniquely determined by $\bfC^{(s)}$ and $\bfC^{(r)}$, respectively.
+Let $\bfC$ be the joint adjacency matrix for the lattice of $\bfU$.
 A general construction of $\bfC$ can be made through $\bfC^{(s)}$ and $\bfC^{(r)}$, \be \bfC=\bfC^{(r)} \otimes \bfC^{(s)} + \bfC^{(r)} \otimes \bfI_I + \bfI_J \otimes \bfC^{(s)}. \ee This construction connects $u_{ij}$ with $u_{i'\sim i,j}$, $u_{i,j'\sim j}$ and $u_{i'\sim i, j'\sim j}$, meaning its spatial neighbor, response neighbor and interaction neighbor, respectively.
-One may add edges for secondary neighbors or drop edges when needed.
-For example, some other special constructions would be: (i) $\bfC=\bfI_J \otimes \bfC^{(s)}$ (independent conditional autoregressive models, no dependence between responses); (ii) $\bfC=\bfC^{(r)} \otimes \bfI_I$ (independent multivariate variables, no spatial dependence); (iii) $\bfC=\bfC^{(r)} \otimes \bfI_I + \bfI_J \otimes \bfC^{(s)}$ (drop edges with the interaction neighbor $u_{i'\sim i, j'\sim j}$).
-The construction (\ref{adjacency}) here is analogous to the concept of separability in spatio-temporal modeling, implying that the structure of the overall lattice system can be separated.
-We will focus on (\ref{adjacency}) throughout this paper though other constructions are possible.
+One may add edges for secondary neighbors or drop edges in a specific modeling.
+For example, some reduced constructions would be: (i) $\bfC=\bfI_J \otimes \bfC^{(s)}$ (independent conditional autoregressive models, no dependence between responses); (ii) $\bfC=\bfC^{(r)} \otimes \bfI_I$ (independent multivariate variables, no spatial dependence); (iii) $\bfC=\bfC^{(r)} \otimes \bfI_I + \bfI_J \otimes \bfC^{(s)}$ (drop edges for interaction neighbors $u_{i'\sim i, j'\sim j}$).